 Diabetes – What are the Symptoms of Diabetes?

 There are two types of diabetes.
 In type 1 diabetes, your body doesn’t make insulin.
 In someone who has type 2 diabetes, the pancreas doesn’t make enough insulin or the body’s cells can’t use insulin properly (called insulin resistance).
-Symptoms of diabetes vary from person to person and sometimes do not show up in early stages.
-Common symptoms include:

 Symptoms of insulin resistance (type 2 diabetes) can include: